 - In 2009 alone, UNICEF facilitated the release of 2,813 child soldiers from on-going civil conflict in the Democratic Republic of the Congo.

 - In the first six months of 2012, UNICEF and partners were able to aid more than 145,000 internally displaced children and adolescents in Syria.

 - By July 2012, UNICEF had reached more than 90,000 people in conflict-affected northern Mali to assist with medical, water, education, and child-protection needs.

 UNICEF actively advocates to protect children and women from the systematic sexual violence that is increasingly used as a weapon of war.
 Without protection from violence and exploitation, children’s basic survival and development are at risk.

-Every day, millions of child laborers, sex workers and soldiers are denied their fundamental right to safety and security.
+Every day, millions of children—forced into labor, prostitution or battle—are denied their fundamental right to safety and security.
 UNICEF's child protection programs strive to create a world where every child grows up free from fear and harm.

 Related Child Protection Links

 In the Niger, where more than 80% of the population lives in rural villages, children are often expected to help with family work around the house and in the fields.
 One out of three girls in the Niger is married before the age of 15, and 69% of girls do not go to primary school.
 UNICEF and partners have launched a community-based program to change the way children are perceived and treated and to address the challenges facing children in the Niger today.
 Young and old, the community now has a forum to express their thoughts on serious issues.